xpack/web-doxygen/website/docs/manual/pages/config.md

 and then modify the file <span class="doxyComputerOutput">new_header.html</span>.
 See also section <a href="/web-doxygen/docs/pages/doxygen-usage">Doxygen usage</a> for information on how to generate the default header that Doxygen normally uses.
 :::info
-<p>The header is subject to change so you typically have to regenerate the default header when upgrading to a newer version of Doxygen.
-The following markers have a special meaning inside the header and footer:</p>
+The header is subject to change so you typically have to regenerate the default header when upgrading to a newer version of Doxygen.
+The following markers have a special meaning inside the header and footer:

 <dl class="doxyVariableList">
 <dt><span class="doxyComputerOutput">$title</span></dt>